 In many ways, B2B marketers have been doing this for years by using lead scoring, nurturing and content marketing to move leads between sales stages, and then monitoring the time that those leads move between them.
 B2C marketers could do worse than take a leaf from the B2B marketing handbook of lead nurturing and apply the same mindset to the consumer journey.
 Unfortunately, many however are still striving to hit their click, open and like KPIs!

 Want to know more?
-Download the Customer Journey Optimization eBook where we expand on the topics in this blog.
+Download the Customer Journey Optimization eBook where we expand on this topic.

 Evolving from a campaign mindset to an omnichannel customer journey culture requires a transformation of technology, data, people, processes and measurement.
 BlueVenn, as well as being an omnichannel marketing automation and Customer Data Platform vendor, works closely with clients, using state-of-the-art expertise to transform culture, data and your approach to direct marketing.